ENVIRONMENTAL COMPLIANCE SPECIALIST SUPERVISOR

 1. Employees in this classification may be assigned duties which require the operation of a motor vehicle.
 Employees assigned such duties will be required to possess a motor vehicle operator's license valid in the State of Maryland.

-2. Employees in this classification may be required to obtain and maintain certification or license in the designated environmental compliance area in which they are working.
+2. Employees in this classification may be required to obtain and maintain certification or license in the designated environmental compliance area.

 Employees in this classification are subject to call-in, and, therefore, will be required to provide the employer with a phone number where they can be reached.